King Maha Vajiralongkorn's Controlling Style Belies a Weak Monarch

 More on:

 Fear cannot keep the monarchy strong, and the signs are piling up that Thais are far less invested in their monarchy and more willing to stand up for a shift to a more constitutional regime.
 Despite the threat of heavy punishments, many young Thais continue to challenge royal power in public and on social media.
 For the first time, the Move Forward Party crossed the third rail of Thai politics.
 It ran on a platform in last year’s national elections that included a call to revamp the lèse-majesté laws and possibly reconsider other aspects of the monarchy.
 Move Forward won the largest number of seats in the Lower House of Parliament but was prevented from leading the new government by a wide range of obstacles set up by Thai political elites.
 Move Forward’s success at the voting box was a breakthrough and a sign of the monarchy’s weak appeal.
-The party could be banned; but another party will surely take up the same causes, increasingly popular with voters, and it will become more complex and more challenging for political elites to stop them.
+The party could be banned, but another party may take up the same causes, increasingly popular with voters, and it will become more complex and more challenging for political elites to stop them.

 A generational shift is taking place in Thailand, as evident in the results of the last elections.
-Vajiralongkorn’s seizures of power, which he may perceive as strength, has sped up that generational change.
+Vajiralongkorn’s seizures of power, which he may perceive as strength, have sped up that generational change.
 Young Thais (and many older Thais, as shown by the votes given to Move Forward) demand a fundamental shift in the nature of the monarchy.
 Monarchies endure because of popular support.
 As Vajiralongkorn’s reign disregards the public, it may be more difficult to defend its legitimacy.
 Even with the support of all state institutions, the reign could have difficulty surviving and struggle to pass on much power to the next monarch.

 Pavin Chachavalpongpun is a professor at Kyoto University’s Center for Southeast Asian Studies.
 His recent book is Rama X: The Thai Monarchy under King Vajiralongkorn (Yale Southeast Asia Studies, January 2024).